datashelter/documentation/docs/faq/compression/enable-compression.md

-# Can I enable compression at any moment ?
+# Can I enable compression at any time ?

-You can’t change this parameter at ANY MOMENT.
-Indeed, we do not store any state to know if the files you stored were compressed or not.
+You can't change this parameter at any time.
+We don't store any state to determine whether the files you stored were compressed or not.

-This implies that if you enable this parameter after having made your first snapshots, some files with be compressed and some not.
-This will cause a problem while restoring your data. **YOU DON’T WANT THAT !**
+This means that if you enable this parameter after taking your first snapshots, some files will be compressed and others will not.
+This inconsistency can cause issues when restoring your data. **YOU DON'T WANT THAT!**